 09 of 10

 Tart and spicy, this brisket sauce has a rich citrus flavor that lifts up the smoke of the meat and makes for an incredible combination of flavors.
-I do recommend making this sauce a day in advance, or at least when the brisket hits the smoker so that the flavors can blend to perfection.
+Make this sauce a day in advance, or at least when the brisket hits the smoker so that the flavors can blend to perfection.

 10 of 10